shopware5/devdocs/source/developers-guide/rest-api/api-resource-address/index.md

 ## DELETE
-To delete a address, simply call the specified resource with the `DELETE` operation as the following example shows:
+To delete an address, simply call the specified resource with the `DELETE` operation as the following example shows:

 * **(DELETE) http://my-shop-url/api/addresses/id**